 Conviviality in a cooperative housing — La Borda de Can Batlló

-Contributing to housing as a right, holon is supporting the efforts of la Borda to design their everyday practices of shared living
+Joining forces for the right to housing, holon supported the efforts of La Borda to design their everyday shared living practices

-In Can Batlló, one of Barcelona’s citizens success stories of how strong social fabric can transform positively neighbourhoods, la Borda is a community led housing initiative evolving since 2012, stablished as a cooperative in 2014.
-With strong focus in social inclusion and environmental responsibility, the project is pioneering a new wave of initiatives weaving with Barcelona City Council limited social housing efforts.
+In Can Batlló, one of Barcelona’s citizens success stories of how strong social fabric can transform positively neighbourhoods, La Borda is a community led housing initiative evolving since 2012, stablished as a cooperative in 2014 and living since 2019.
+With a strong focus in social inclusion and environmental responsibility, the project is pioneering a new wave of initiatives weaving with Barcelona City Council limited social housing efforts.

 We started collaborating with the community in 2014 to empower and facilitate their collective efforts to shape the shared services of the future community.
-We researched to understand it’s members’ worldviews, current and future everyday practices, and how this all might take shape in a conviviality space such as the one their were projecting.
+We did design research to understand it’s members’ worldviews, current and future everyday practices, and how this all was going to take shape in a conviviality space such as the one they were projecting.
 We visited them at home, interviewed and invited them to hold digital diaries of their everyday life.
-These activities of what it named as the Conviviality Lab, facilitated the community process in knowing each other and their conviviality preferred futures.
+These activities of what it named as the Conviviality Lab, part of their conviviality committee, facilitated the community process in knowing each other and their shared living emerging near future.

 We’re now supporting the community during the implementation of the selected service scenarios, developing indicators and ways to monitor their lifestyles so to be able to remain flexible and true to their principles of conviviality, which we developed together.